Skip to content

 All four are visible in the term drawer.
 The matrix shows just the value.

-The button changes its label based on what's actually possible in the current project state.
+The button changes its label based on what is actually possible in the current project state.

-- Analyze — runs analysis on a single contract.
-You'll see this on the Documents list and on the Contract page.
+• Analyze: runs analysis on a single contract.
+You will see this on the Documents list and on the Contract page.

-- Analyze All — batch-queues every contract in the project that hasn't been analyzed yet.
+• Analyze All: batch-queues every contract in the project that has not been analyzed yet.
 Skips anything already complete.

 Model Selection

-- Claude Sonnet 4.5 (default) — best quality for most contracts; reasonable cost.
+• Claude Sonnet 4.6 (default): best quality for most contracts; reasonable cost.

-Same extraction schema across all providers — switching models doesn't change what the matrix columns are, only how they get filled in.
+The extraction schema is the same across all models.
+Switching models does not change what the matrix columns are, only how they get filled in.

 Sync vs Async (Transparent to You)

-The size of the file decides how it runs, and you don't have to care either way.
+The size of the file decides how it runs, and you do not have to care either way.

-- 1 MB or larger — the job queues to a background worker.
-You'll get an email when it finishes, and the app updates in-place if you're still on the page.
+• 1 MB or larger: the job queues to a background worker.
+You will get an email when it finishes, and the app updates in-place if you are still on the page.

 Same extraction pipeline, same output format.
 The only thing that changes is where it runs.